 In truth, it's hard to establish different trends in how the likes of steps and calories are calculated, but the two do bring different propositions to the table in terms of wellness.

-With sleep, we've found the difference in accuracy between the two brands is also minimal, but Fitbit does possess the power to use your heart rate to work out when you're in REM sleep.
+With sleep, we've found the difference in accuracy between the two brands is also minimal, but Fitbit does possess the power to use your heart rate to work out when you're in REM sleep and provide full sleep stages.
 As a result, Garmin users won't receive the same insights on this front, but this also isn't entirely surprising, given Fitbit's push into providing more metrics and merging the feature across older devices.

 What's also interesting to note is the two companies' approach to stress tracking.
-Fitbit uses Relax, which takes advantage of the onboard heart rate monitor, and HRV monitoring to detect changes in heart rate and offer personalised breathing options.
-However, this is only available in the Blaze and Charge 2.
-It's a similar deal with Garmin's stress tracking, with this also only available through the Vivosmart 3.
+Fitbit uses Relax, which takes advantage of the onboard heart rate monito, and HRV monitoring to detect changes in heart rate and offer personalised breathing options.
+There's also info to help you keep track of your resting heart rate, a strong indicator of overall health.
+However, much of this is only available in the Blaze, Charge 2 and Ionic.
+It's a similar deal with Garmin's stress tracking, with this also available through more of its wearables including the Vivosmart 3, Vivoactive 3 and the Fenix 5 series.

 As we'll explore below, Garmin's ecosystem does allow for you to dig deeper into your own activity, if you so choose.
-And when it comes to fitness tracking basics, the Vivosmart family may not go toe-to-toe with Fitbit's range in every matchup, but Garmin bolsters a number of heavy-hitting smartwatch options packed with sensors and features that a fitness tracker can't compare to.
+And when it comes to fitness tracking basics, the Vivosmart family may not go toe-to-toe with Fitbit's range in every matchup, but Garmin bolsters a number of heavy-hitting smartwatch options packed with sensors and features that only Fitbit's Ionic can hope to compare itself to.

 Garmin v Fitbit: Sports tracking